Last Updated October 2, 2017

 The best model will vary from person to person, since they have different features.
 You can read the full details about differences between models on my Vitamix comparison page, but here is a quick run down of the Canadian options.
 The following are my quick recommendations:

-The value options (Certified Reconditioned)
+The value option (Certified Reconditioned)

 Reconditioned Vitamix units are a great value, as they are significantly discounted, and they are guaranteed to be as good as new.
 The Certified Reconditioned 5300 is an additional $90 off right now, bringing it down to C$359.95

 The Premium options (Ascent Series)